Willkommen auf den Seiten des Auswärtigen Amts

 Visum-Antragsformular-DE-EN.
 You can also fill in the form online https://videx-national.diplo.de

-- Please make an appointment to submit your application.
+- When your documents are complete, please book an appointment via this link to submit your application.

 Please do not send the Visa Section any documents unless requested to do so, particularly not before you have applied for a visa.
 We are not able to store such documents and will not know which application they belong to.
 Please always bring the complete documentation with you to your appointment.